macroxue/keyboard-tenting/README.md

 simplicity, I would just go with a rectangle with rounded corners, because that's about as much as I could do using heavy duty scissors.
 Be careful that the sheet could be too hard to cut or too easy to distort.
 Test-cutting near the edge could be a good idea.
+Be sure to file/sand down the rough edges afterwards.

 By default, the model assumes the plate is 6 inches in length and shorter in width.
 If a significantly larger geometry is desired, one needs to change the 3D model